-Urban Secondary Education Graduate Certificate
+Urban Secondary Education Post Baccalaureate and Graduate Certificate Program

-The Urban Secondary Education Graduate Certificate is part of a standards-based alternative pathway for persons with a bachelor's degree or higher who seek a Minnesota grades 5-12 teaching license to teach math, life/general science, English, or social studies in urban middle schools and high schools.

-Completing the coursework for the certificate, along with other program and state requirements, qualifies urban teacher candidates to apply for initial state teaching licensure.
+The Urban Secondary Education Post Baccalaureate and Graduate Certificate programs are part of a standardsbased alternative pathway for persons with a bachelor's degree or higher who seek a Minnesota grades 5-12 teaching license to teach math, life/general science, English, or social studies in urban middle schools and high schools.
+Completing the coursework, along with other program and state requirements, qualifies urban teacher candidates to apply for initial state teaching licensure.

-Required courses are offered at the graduate (600) level, so some earned graduate credits may be applied to a master's degree or count toward a higher teaching salary depending on the university and employing school district.
+Required courses are offered at the graduate (600) level, so some earned graduate credits may be applied to a master's degree depending on the university and/or count toward a higher teaching salary depending on the employing school district.
 The graduate certificate is not, itself, a license to teach.
 Nor is it a master's degree program.

-Students completing the certificate program and post-baccalaureate process towards licensure will be able to:
+Students completing the certificate program and/or post-baccalaureate process towards licensure will be able to: